topo-gps/topo-gps-manual/en/maps/offline_maps.rst

 Making maps offline accessible
 ==============================
 To ensure that the maps are accessible when your are not connected to internet (offline) you can make maps offline accessible.
-Offline accessible means that the maps are stored on your device and that you can view them without a internet connection.
+Offline accessible means that the maps are stored on your device and that you can view them without an internet connection.

 Map tiles
 ~~~~~~~~~